Cubic honeycomb: Related honeycombs

-Truncated square prismatic honeycomb

 The truncated square prismatic honeycomb or tomo-square prismatic cellulation is a space-filling tessellation (or honeycomb) in Euclidean 3-space.
 It is composed of octagonal prisms and cubes in a ratio of 1:1.
 It is constructed from a truncated square tiling extruded into prisms.
 It is one of 28 convex uniform honeycombs.

-Snub square prismatic honeycomb

 The snub square prismatic honeycomb or simo-square prismatic cellulation is a space-filling tessellation (or honeycomb) in Euclidean 3-space.
 It is composed of cubes and triangular prisms in a ratio of 1:2.
 It is constructed from a snub square tiling extruded into prisms.
 It is one of 28 convex uniform honeycombs.

-Snub square antiprismatic honeycomb

 A snub square antiprismatic honeycomb can be constructed by alternation of the truncated square prismatic honeycomb, although it can not be made uniform, but it can be given Coxeter diagram: and has symmetry [4,4,2,∞]+.
 It makes square antiprisms from the octagonal prisms, tetrahedra (as tetragonal disphenoids) from the cubes, and two tetrahedra from the triangular bipyramids.